Shopify/ruby-lsp/README.md

 ### Tracing LSP requests and responses

-LSP server tracing can be controlled through the `ruby lsp.trace.server` config key in the `.vscode/settings.json` config file.
+LSP server tracing (logging) can be controlled through the `ruby lsp.trace.server` config key in the `.vscode/settings.json` config file.

 Possible values are: